GIVE YOURSELF THE GIFT OF INNER PEACE

 If you seek inner peace, I encourage you to ask yourself why you are “choosing” stress every time you experience it.

 At first, this might be challenging, especially if you have labored under the erroneous belief that your stress is caused by the challenges you face rather than your reaction to them.
 However, simply asking yourself this question reminds you that you have control over your reactions to difficult situations.

-You can then focus on choosing inner peace which will enable you function more effectively and enjoy a deeper sense of well-being.
-With enough practice, this compelling choice will become a self-compassionate habit that prevents you from ever responding to challenging situations with stress.
+You can then focus on choosing inner peace which will enable you to function more effectively and enjoy a deeper sense of well-being.
+With enough practice, this compelling choice will become a highly effective habit that prevents you from ever responding to challenging situations with stress.
 Why would you when you realize your stress serves no purpose?